 Pick and choose

-Going out can be fun, but if you’re tired, need to make it to work or just need some downtime, it’s okay to stay in.
+Going out can be fun, but if you’re tired, need to study, have work in the morning or just need some downtime, it’s okay to stay in.
 Prioritize your own needs and what will make you feel good long term, not just in the moment.
-If you choose to drink, be mindful of how alcohol may affect you.

 Set a limit and know your ‘no’